Rainforests cover just 6% of the world’s surface. But they contain a remarkable 50% of all land living life.

-A famous country for fascinating wildlife, Madagascar is where you can find one of the world’s richest rainforests.
-This diverse and lush tropical forest is found along the island’s east coast.
+Madagascar is a famous country for fascinating wildlife.
+This is where you can find one of the world’s richest rainforests.
+The diverse and lush tropical forest is found along the island’s east coast.

-The world’s fourth largest island, the main fascination of this incredible country is the abundance of endemic animals and plants.
+This is also the world’s fourth largest island.
+And the main fascination of this incredible country is the abundance of endemic animals and plants.
 Research shows around 75% of the animals are found nowhere else on Earth.
 From the great lodges, you can enjoy fantastic tours to see some of these strange and unusual species.

-The most famous of the Madagascar animals are the lemurs, which are grouped into the bamboo lemurs, red-ruffled lemurs, indri lemurs, and the nocturnal aye-ayes.
-In addition to the fantastic lemurs, enjoy seeing a diversity birds, different chameleons, amphibians, and more.
+The most famous of the Madagascar animals are the lemurs.
+These are grouped into the bamboo lemurs, red-ruffled lemurs, indri lemurs, and the nocturnal aye-ayes.
+In addition to the fantastic lemurs, you can see a diversity birds, different chameleons, amphibians and more.

-Enjoy some very comfortable lodges and fantastic trekking tours through Madagascar’s rainforest to see a diversity of wildlife found nowhere else on Earth.
+Enjoy some very comfortable lodges and fantastic trekking tours through Madagascar’s rainforest.
+See a diversity of wildlife found nowhere else on Earth.

 Some travel bloggers who visited Madagascar are Laura & Christian from Bigbluebugblog.com.

-Home to the once connected Virunga Mountains protected area of the Mgahinga Gorilla National Park and Bwindi Impenetrable National Park, Uganda is a great place to explore Africa’s rainforests to see the mountain gorillas and a high diversity of other animals and plants.
+Uganda is home to fantastic rainforest.
+The rainforest once covered a large amount of the country.
+This connected the Virunga Mountains with the famous Bwindi Impenetrable National Park.
+Uganda is a great place to explore Africa’s rainforests to see the mountain gorillas and a high diversity of other animals and plants.

-The Bwindi National Park area sits near the African Great Lakes Region where the continent is slowly splitting apart, which has formed beautiful lakes and scenery.
+The Bwindi National Park sits near the African Great Lakes Region.
+This is where the continent is slowly splitting apart.
+And this has formed beautiful lakes and scenery.
 Enjoy tours of the surrounding region as part of your gorilla tour for breathtaking views.

-Animals you can find in Uganda’s rainforest of the Bwindi area include the famed mountain gorillas, but also colobus monkeys, elephants, bushbucks, buffalo, civet cats, bushpigs, deer, and clawless otters.
+Animals you can find in Uganda’s rainforest include the famed mountain gorillas.
+But you can also find colobus monkeys, elephants, bushbucks, buffalo, civet cats, bushpigs, deer, and clawless otters.
 In addition to the diverse mammal life, you can also see a very high diversity of tropical birds, such as turacos and bee eaters.

-The rainforest of the Kibale National Park is then a great place to see our closest relatives the chimpanzees, which are one of the area’s main wildlife attractions.
+The rainforest of the Kibale National Park is a great place to see our closest relatives, the chimpanzees.
+These are one of the area’s main wildlife attractions.
 In addition to the chimps, you can see a range of other primates and a high diversity of birdlife.

-Uganda provides a great base to explore different areas of Africa’s rainforest to see mountain gorillas, chimpanzees, different monkeys, and a diversity of bird life.
+Uganda provides a great base to explore different areas of Africa’s rainforest.
+See mountain gorillas, chimpanzees, different monkeys, and a diversity of bird life.
 Home to Africa’s Great Lakes Region, explore the area from comfortable lodges in Uganda to enjoy spectacular scenery and views.

 Some travel bloggers who visited Uganda are Simon and Nina from Nina-travels.com.

 The island of Borneo is divided among Indonesia, Malaysia, and the independent state of Brunei.
 The best travel destination to experience the island’s rainforest are Sabah and Sarawak in the island’s Malaysian north.
-These states were previously British colonies, which means English is commonly spoken making it very traveler friendly.
+These states were previously British colonies.
+This means English is commonly spoken making it very traveler friendly.

 The rainforests of Borneo have attracted filmmakers and explorers for years.
 Home to the other of the great apes, the fantastic orangutans, this is another of Earth’s most species rich areas.

-In addition to the orangutans, the rainforest contains several different monkeys and over 600 different birds, including fantastic hornbills.
-Enjoy traveling down rivers, such as the Kinabatangan in Sabah, Malaysia, which wind their way through this tropical rainforest to reveal fantastic wildlife to see proboscis monkeys, pygmy elephants, great birdlife, and orangutans.
+In addition to orangutans, the rainforest contains several different monkeys and over 600 different birds.
+The birds include the fantastic hornbills.
+Enjoy traveling down rivers, such as the Kinabatangan in Sabah, which wind their way through this tropical rainforest.
+The rivers help to reveal the wildlife, such as proboscis monkeys, pygmy elephants, birdlife, and orangutans.

 Other wildlife living in this rainforest include tarsiers, leopards, crocodiles, and pythons.
 With the plants you can see, you can enjoy finding the largest flower in the world, the famous Rafflesia.